MattiasGees/spiffe-demo/README.md

 The AWS and Google Cloud bits are optional.
 When you deploy the `spiffe-demo` application on your Kubernetes cluster, it will deploy everything but off-course if you haven't done the cloud provider setup those specific bits will not work.

+For AWS, you can also decide to either use JWT (OIDC Federation) or X.509 (AWS IAM Anywhere) authentication.
+The default is AWS, If you wish to use X.509, change the value of the environment variable `AWS_AUTH` to `X509`.

 ### Prepare environment

 Some values are going to be specific to your environment.
 We are going to prepare these now: